 There are three fantastic World Heritage Sites in Gujarat, a state in western India located along the Pakistan border.
-There’s a great mix here of cultural cities and ancient ruins, so let’s have a closer look.
+There’s a great mix here of cultural cities and ancient ruins, all packed into an exciting and interesting state.
+Let’s explore the excellent historical place of Gujarat.

 Historic City of Ahmedabad – World Heritage Site